znly/rules_go/go/nogo.rst

 -----------

 `vet`_ is a tool that examines Go source code and reports correctness issues not caught by Go compilers.
 It is included in the official Go distribution.
+Vet runs analyses built with the Go `analysis`_ framework. nogo uses the same framework, which means vet checks can be run with nogo.

-You can choose to run `vet`_ alongside the Go compiler by setting the ``vet`` attribute in your `nogo`_ target:
+You can choose to run a safe subset of vet checks alongside the Go compiler by setting ``vet = True`` in your `nogo`_ target.
+This will only run vet checks that are believed to be 100% accurate (the same set run by ``go test`` by default).

 .. code:: bzl